XellossMetallium/docker-beets/README.md

 This is a Dockerfile for "beets" - (http://beets.radbox.org/) On github, in the src folder you will find "SABbeets.sh" which is the script that will run beets from this container.
 It assumes you are running all containers with the network stack being shared with the host.
+Ensure you also copy "beets.sh" to your config folder and that it is executable.

 ## Build from docker file: